Using liteAPI webhooks

 Events You Can Subscribe To

-LiteAPI webhooks are organized around the booking lifecycle and booking management workflows.
+LiteAPI webhooks are organized around hotel booking lifecycle and booking-management workflows, and flight booking lifecycle events where flight booking is enabled on your account.
 Each event represents a meaningful state change that your application may want to react to.

 You can subscribe to multiple events on a single webhook endpoint, but we recommend starting with the minimum set needed for your use case and expanding as needed.